NovySan/unl-digifab/sessions/week7.md

 ## Physical Computing Kits

-__NEEDED FOR WEEK 8__
-Our electronics are for sale at the ECE Shop.
+For Week 8 (NEXT WEEK) each of you needs to purchase an electronics kit from the ECE shop.
+This costs $18.65.
+Please let me know if the costs presents a challenge for you.

 You can buy at the store with the N-CARD.
-Or you can pay for them online [EMAR 391 Class Kit](https://marketplace.unl.edu/ees/engineering-class-kits/emar391.html)
+Or you can pay for them online [EMAR 391 Class Kit](https://marketplace.unl.edu/ees/engineering-class-kits/emar391.html).

-The ECE shop is very hard to find

 __Directions to the ECE Shop__
 > 122 Scott Engineering Center <br>